Contrastive Learning for Unsupervised Domain Adaptation of Time Series: Proposed Framework

 To train the momentum-updated feature extractor, the gradients are not backpropagated through $\Tilde{F}(\cdot)$.
 Instead, the weights $\theta_{\Tilde{F}}$ are updated by the momentum via

 where $m \in [0,\, 1)$ is the momentum coefficient.
-The objective of MoCo-based contrastive learning is to project $z_q$ via a projector network $Q(\cdot)$ and bring the projection $Q(z_q)$ closer to its positive sample $z_k$ (as opposed to negative samples stored in queue $\{z_{kj}\}_{j=1}^J$).
+The objective of MoCo-based contrastive learning is to project $z_q$ via a projector network $Q(\cdot)$ and bring the projection $Q(z_q)$ closer to its positive sample $z_k$ (as opposed to negative samples stored in queue $\{z_{kj}\}_{j=1}^J$), which is a collection of $z_k$'s from the earlier batches.
+This generates a large set of negative pairs (queue size $J \gg $ batch size $N$), which, therefore, facilitates better contextual representations \citep{bachman2019learning, tian2020contrastive, tian2020makes}.
 After each training step, the batch of $z_k$'s are stored in queue of size $J$.
-As a result, for each domain we have the following contrastive loss
+As a result, for each domain, we have the following \emph{contrastive loss}